Blaise Alexander: Death

 At the EasyCare 100 at Lowe's Motor Speedway on October 4, 2001, Alexander was involved in a 2-car accident during lap 63 of the race.
 He was fighting for the lead position with Kerry Earnhardt for most of the race.
 During the lap, Earnhardt had to dodge a lapped car by hitting his brakes, which caused Alexander's No. 75 to catch up to Earnhardt's No. 2.
 Alexander began to inch into the lead when Earnhardt's car made contact with Alexander's, sending Alexander's car head-on into the wall and then back into Earnhardt's car, causing Earnhardt to flip over onto his roof and slide into the grass.
 After the wreck, Earnhardt got away unharmed, while Alexander was knocked unconscious.
 The ARCA race officials quickly threw out the red flag to send rescue workers onto the track to check on Alexander.
-Earnhardt had already gotten out of his car and wanted to go check on Alexander, a friend of his.
+Earnhardt had already got out of his car and wanted to go check on Alexander, a friend of his.
 Officials would not allow Earnhardt to see him and was taken to the infield care center.
 Alexander was pronounced dead at the infield care center at 10:20 PM.
 He was 25 years old.
 Alexander was interred at the Our Lady of Lourdes Catholic Church in his hometown of Montoursville, Pennsylvania.

 Aftermath

 Alexander's death, caused by a basilar skull fracture sustained in the impact, was the sixth in two years.
-Other high-profile drivers killed in this period included Dale Earnhardt (the father of Kerry Earnhardt, who was killed in February that same year), Adam Petty, Kenny Irwin Jr. and Tony Roper.
+Other high-profile drivers killed in this period included Dale Earnhardt (Kerry Earnhardt's father, who was killed in February that same year), Adam Petty, Kenny Irwin Jr. and Tony Roper.
 As a result of Alexander's crash, NASCAR announced that the use of head and neck restraint devices would be required to keep drivers safe from these types of injuries, caused by rapid deceleration in wrecks.
 The use of such devices had been optional up until Alexander's death, though 41 out of 43 drivers in NASCAR's top series were already using them; only Tony Stewart and Jimmy Spencer had not worn them yet.

 In response to these deaths, NASCAR eventually installed SAFER barriers on all NASCAR oval tracks.
 As of 2015, most tracks have the exterior walls covered with the barriers.